• Skip to primary navigation

 Of course, you don’t need to use a slow cooker – you can cook this dish in the oven instead.

-Follow the recipe, but instead of putting the meat and vegetables in to a slow-cooker, layer them in a large casserole (with a tightly-fitting lid) instead.
+Follow the recipe, but instead of putting the meat and vegetables into a slow-cooker, layer them in a large casserole (with a tightly fitting lid) instead.

-Place the casserole in the oven and leave it on a medium heat (180C / 355F) for two and a half hours until the lamb is tender.
+Place the casserole in the oven and leave it on medium heat (180C / 355F) for two and a half hours until the lamb is tender.

 Make the gravy in the same way as the gravy made in a slow-cooker.